Starbucks Corporation: A Cash Cow With Significant Growth Potential

 Strong fundamentals drive our long thesis on SBUX.
 Key elements surrounding our bullish opinion on the stock appear below.

 SBUX Enjoys Broad Appeal In The United States And Abroad.
 In FY2019, SBUX opened 2,429 new cafes bringing the global store count to 31,256.
-In the U.S. and China the firm launched 730 and 629 new coffee shops.
+In the U.S. and China, the firm launched 730 and 629 new coffee shops.
 During the period total revenues expanded by 7.2% on a year over year basis to ~$26.5 billion.
 Global comparable store sales grew by 5% driven by 1% increase in transactions and 3% in ticket.
-In the Americas comparable store sales came in 5% over the prior year reflecting a ticket growth of 3% and transaction growth of 2%.
+In the Americas, comparable store sales came in 5% over the prior year reflecting a ticket growth of 3% and transaction growth of 2%.

 In F1Q2020, SBUX opened 539 new stores globally, reflecting a year over year growth rate of 6% in the U.S. and 16% in China.
 Consolidated revenues came in at $7.1 billion reflecting an increase of 7% over the prior year.
 Global comparable store sales growth for the period was 5% driven by 2% and 3% year over year increase in transaction and ticket.
 In the U.S, comparable store sales growth for F1Q2020 expanded 6% over F1Q2019 reflecting a 3% growth in transaction and 3% growth in ticket.